 |Required Education||Bachelor of Science in Mechatronics Engineering or Mechanical Engineering Technology|

-|Projected Job Growth (2012-2022)||5% for mechanical engineers; 4% for electronic engineers*|
+|Projected Job Growth (2018-2028)||4% for mechanical engineers; -1% for electronics engineers*|

-|Median Annual Salary 2013||$92,680 for engineers all other*|
+|Median Annual Salary 2018||$87,370 for mechanical engineers*|

 Source: *U.S. Bureau of Labor Statistics

-Salary for a Mechatronics Engineer
+Mechatronics Engineer Salary

-Mechatronics Engineer Duties
+Mechatronics Jobs: Duties & Responsibilities

 Mechatronics engineers create and improve automated processes.
 For example, mechatronics engineers may review an assembly line and determine that welding processes on the assembly line are inefficient.
 Next, engineers may use cost-analysis to highlight an estimated amount that could be gained by improving the system.
 If superiors approve their project, mechatronics engineers may then use computer-aided design software to develop and test potential solutions, such as better machines or welding equipment.
 Once a new system has been tested and decided upon, engineers may help implement the machinery and controls.

-Career Outlook for a Mechatronics Engineer
+Career Outlook for Mechatronics Engineering

 Mechatronics Engineer Education Requirements